Renault Scénic: Fourth generation (2016)

 A fourth generation Scénic was unveiled at the 2016 Geneva Motor Show.
 The car, based on the R-Space concept, is slightly larger than its predecessor, and adds some crossover design elements but, according to Renault, it is still an MPV.

 It is powered by six diesel and two petrol engines.
 For the models with six-speed manual transmission and Energy dCi 110 diesel engines, it will incorporate an optional hybrid unit (Hybrid Assist).
 The Scénic will be offered with manual or double clutch gear box.
 The Scénic offer a 572 L trunk and the Grand Scénic 765 L with five seats.

 The MKIV Scénic received a five star rating in Euro NCAP, with a range of standard active and passive safety features, including 'Active Emergency Braking System' with 'Pedestrian Detection' making the Renault Scénic the only compact MPV with this feature as standard.

 The Scénic also features 'Lane Keeping Assist' and 'Fatigue Detection Alert'.
 Above 50 km/h, the Scénic can detect fatigue associated driving and alerts the driver, if the driver does not react, it is able to correct the trajectory autonomously.

-In May 2022, Renault announced the short Scénic is to be discontinued, a few months before the Grand Scénic.
-The short Scénic production was stopped in July 2022, after 190,636 units produced.
+In May 2022, Renault announced the short-body Scénic is to be discontinued, a few months before the Grand Scénic.
+The short-body Scénic production was stopped in July 2022, after 190,636 units produced.

+Fifth generation (Scenic E-Tech, 2024)

+The Scenic E-Tech is a battery electric car using the Scenic nameplate that was launched in 2024.